nagfx/tinder-test/README.md

 ### First to install

 ### run `npm install --force`
-### then cd into backend and run node scripts/syncDatabase.js in another terminal and then npm run dev
+### then cd into backend and run run `npm install --force
+### then run 'node scripts/syncDatabase.js' in another terminal while being inside backend folder and then npm run dev
 ### cd back into root and then in another terminal
 ### to run